kaltura/developer-platform-docs/documentation/SEO-Syndication-and-Distribution/Working-With-Distribution-Connectors.md

+---
+layout: page
-# Distributing to Social Networks
+title: Distributing to Social Networks
+weight: 110
+---

 Kaltura has a [rich system](https://knowledge.kaltura.com/help/content-distribution-and-syndication#content-syndication) for integrating with many social networks.
 The Kaltura API is also capable of extracting data from or editing the distribution system.